-I currently live in the western suburbs of Chicago with my husband Jim, our two boys, (college senior D and college freshman J) and our beagle, Roxie.
+I currently live in the western suburbs of Chicago with my husband Jim and our beagle, Roxie.
+Our two sons, recent college graduate D and college freshman J, work and go to school in Wisconsin but come home every now and then for visits.
 I adore taking Zumba classes and spend lots and lots of time at my local Dailey Method studio.
 I work part-time for BlogHer as a Social Media Researcher, a job I love so much that it doesn’t even feel like a job.
-I am one of the partners of Social RevUp, a company which connects brands and bloggers, and I’m thrilled to be co-producing the “Listen To Your Mother” show, which came to Chicago for the very first time on May 6, 2012 and will return each year.
-I’m also excited to work on the LTYM National team as the New Cities Mentor; I’ll be coaching all of the 2014 directors and producers through the process of creating their shows.
+I’m thrilled to be co-producing the “Listen To Your Mother” show, which came to Chicago for the very first time on May 6, 2012.
+Our third annual show will take place on Sunday May 4, 2014 at the Athenaeum Theatre in Chicago.
+I’m also excited to work on the LTYM National team as the New Cities Mentor and have been having a ball coaching all of the 2014 directors and producers through the process of creating their shows.

 I created my online home here at Suburban Scrawl in 2007 (where I write about parenting teens, fitness, the city of Chicago, travel, and a bit of randomness on the side).
 In 2012 I was a Featured Blogger for Hallmark’s “Life Is A Special Occasion” campaign.
 I also write offline as a freelancer, most often creating business features for NAILPRO, a trade magazine for the salon industry.
 And then of course there are my books.